Join a Danish business delegation to Kenya in November to meet your new coffee supplier!

-The Danish Chamber of Commerce (Dansk Erhverv) and AFRICA INNOVATION NETWORK® invite Danish companies to join a coffee business delegation to Kenya on 12-14 October 2021.
+The Danish Chamber of Commerce (Dansk Erhverv) and AFRICA INNOVATION NETWORK® invite Danish companies to join a coffee business delegation to Kenya in 2022.
 The purpose is to meet relevant local producers, suppliers and traders of coffee and provide the participating Danish companies with a unique opportunity to enrich their coffee product range for Danish consumers.

 - Site-visit to the Nairobi Coffee Exchange and meetings with experts and representatives there

 - Individual B2B-meetings with Kenyan coffee producers and traders

 - Meetings with experts from the Coffee Research Foundation and the Kenyan Coffee Directorate

 - Visits to high-quality Kenyan coffee farms to see the cultivation and production process

 - Meetings with experts from the African Fine Coffees Association